 Rights sold to: MacLehose Press (English World); Éditions de l’Aube (French); People’s Press (Danish); Fraktura (Croatian); Alexandra bei Pecsi Direkt (Hungarian);

-Oliver Bottini, born 1965, studied modern German literature, Italian studies and psychology in Mu-nich.
+Oliver Bottini, born 1965, studied modern German literature, Italian studies and psychology in Munich.
 He received the German Crime Writing Prize (Deutscher Krimipreis) for his books “Mord im Zeichen des Zen” and “Im Sommer der Mörder.”
 He was nominated for the 2007 Friedrich Glauser Prize in the novel category.
 His third novel, “Im Auftrag der Väter,” was shortlisted for the 2007 Munich Tukan Prize, in 2010 he published “Das verborgene Netz” also, as the previous titles part of his Louise-Bonì series, which was continued 2015 with “Im weißen Kreis”.
-Apart from the Louise-Bonì-series, he has published so far two stand-alones, the political thrillers “Der kalte Traum” (2012) for which he received the German Crime Writing Prize the third time, and “Ein paar Tage Licht” (2014) which was awarded the German Crime Writing Prize 2015 and Stuttgarter Krimipreis 2015.
+Apart from the Louise-Bonì-series, he has published so far three stand-alones, the political thrillers “Der kalte Traum” (2012) for which he received the German Crime Writing Prize the third time, and “Ein paar Tage Licht” (2014) which was awarded the German Crime Writing Prize 2015 and Stuttgarter Krimipreis 2015 and "Der Tod in den stillen Winkeln des Lebens" (2018) for which he received the German Crime Writing Prize once again.
 Oliver Bottini lives in Berlin. www.bottini.de